JoseAponte-IT/osTicket-Prerequisties-and-Installation/README.md

 <img src="https://i.imgur.com/wURMIsq.jpeg" />

 # osTicket Prerequisites and Installation
 This project demonstrates the process of setting up a ticketing system from scratch using osTicket on a Windows 10 virtual machine (VM) in Azure, showcasing technical proficiency in VM management, web server configuration, and PHP/MySQL integration.
-Follow along as I walk through each step, including the creation of the VM, installation of necessary software, and configuration of services, to set up a fully functional osTicket system. 🫡
+Follow along as I walk through each step, including the creation of the VM, installation of necessary software, and configuration of services, to set up a fully functional osTicket system.

+📌!!!IMPORTANT!!!Whenever installing is mentioned I am refering to installing the files in this drive [here.](https://drive.google.com/drive/u/1/)🫡

 <h2>Tools & Technology Used</h2>